bhk/scam/memo.md

 # memo.scm

+The `memo` module implements persistent memoization.
+Memoization caches the results of function calls to avoid re-computing them.
+"Persistent" means that results are available not just during the invocation of a program, but during future invocations as well.
+Also, persistent memoization can be applied to functions that perform IO.
+SCAM uses persistent memoization to rebuild SCAM programs accurately and efficiently.
+[The `memo` module functionality is not to be confused with the `memoize` function in the `core` library.]

-The `memo` module supports memoization.
-The source file contains API documentation.
-This document describes the theory of operation, and introduces some terminology, concepts, and implications that programmers should be aware of when using memo.scm.
+The `memo.scm` source file contains API documentation.
+This document describes the theory of operation, and introduces some terminology, concepts, and implications that programmers should be aware of when using this module.

-### Wrapping a function call or expression.
+## Wrapping

 In order to utilize memoization, the programmer must identify what procedures are to be memoized and "wrap" all calls to them.
-For example, we can replace:
+For example, to wrap the following function call:

     (foo a b c)

-... with:
+... we replace it with:

-    (memo-apply (native-name foo) [a b c])
+    (memo-call (native-name foo) a b c)

-We say that a function call is "memoized" when calls to it are made through a caching wrapper (e.g. memo-apply or memo-call).
+We say that a function call is "memoized" when calls to it are wrapped.

 Memoization of a function call is *valid* when the memoized form is *equivalent* to the original form.
-By "equivalent" we mean that the behavior of the program will not be affected by the transformation (ignoring, of course, time of execution and writes to cache files done by the memoization module itself).
+By "equivalent" we mean that the behavior of the program will not be affected by this transformation (ignoring, of course, time of execution and writes to cache files done by the memoization module itself).

-For any SCAM function that is a "pure function" -- that is, its result value is uniquely determined by its inputs, and it has no side effects -- supplying a cached value from previous invocation (with the same inputs) will be indistinguishable from invoking the procedure again.
+For any SCAM function that is a "pure function" -- that is, its result value is uniquely determined by its inputs, and it has no side effects -- supplying a cached value from previous invocation (with the same arguments) will be indistinguishable from invoking the procedure again.
 Therefore, memoization of any pure function will always be valid.

-### IO
+## IO

-The `memo` module supports memoization of procedures that perform IO as long as the IO operations meet the following constraints:

- - Operations that mutate external state must have an idempotent effect.
-   (Performing the operation once must be equivalent to performing it two or more times.)
-[Note that this rules out read operations that depend on and modify an external cursor or "seek position".]

- - The memo module must be apprised of each IO operation performed.

-This may be accomplished by using the IO functions exposed by the memo module -- memo-read-file, memo-write-file, etc. -- or by constructing custom IO functions and calling them through `memo-io`.

 IO operations have two different impacts on memoization.
-First, the return value of each IO operation is effectively an additional "input" value to the memoized procedure, since it can affect the subsequent behavior of the procedure.
-The memoization cannot use a cached value (and *skip* calling the actual function) until is validates that the previously-called IO operations will return the same values (if they were to be called).
+First, the return value of each IO operation constitutes an additional "input" to the memoized procedure, since it can affect the subsequent behavior of the procedure.
+The memoization cannot use a cached return value (and *skip* calling the actual function) until it validates that the previously-called IO operations will return the same values (if they were to be called).

 Second, an IO operation can have side effects.
 In order to ensure that memoization is valid -- i.e., that a memoized call is equivalent to actual invocation of the function -- the memoized call will skip invocation only when it can validate that side effects are equivalent (or make it so).

+When a memoized function is invoked, its IO operations are logged, and stored in the memoization cache along with the function name, arguments, and return value.
+In order to enable this, *memoized functions must apprise the memo module of all IO they perform*.
+They can do this by using the IO functions exposed by the memo module -- memo-read-file, memo-write-file, etc. -- or by constructing custom IO functions and calling them through `memo-io`.

+To ensure validity of memoization with IO, additional constraints apply to the memoized functions.
+To describe them, we first need to introduce the concept of a **session**.

+A session is a period of time during which we make assumptions of immutability of external files.
+Specifically: during a session, no changes will be made to a file that will invalidate a prior read or write made by a memoized function.  *Between* sessions, we assume that files and other external state may change, but *during* a session we assume that files written to or read by your memoized functions are not being modified by some external process.

+A program uses the `memo-on` function to control the scope of sessions.

+To summarize the constraints:

+ - No write-after-read: During a session, your program may not write to a file that has been read by a memoized function.

+ - No write-after-write: During a session, your program may not write to a file that has been written to by a memoized function.

-#### Nested Calls
+## Nested Calls

 Memoized procedures can call other memoized procedures.
 Values returned by a nested call are treated as dependencies of the parent, similarly to how IO